foutsJ/creature-master/README.md

 # Creature-master
 Personal RPG project to practice OOP principles and menu-driven operation.
 A game designed to showcase changing character stats such as strength and intelligence, and body morphing according to these stats and outside actions.

-To try out the demo, download the .zip file located in the master branch.
+To try out the demo, download the .zip file, and unzip it to your location of choice.
+IT is located in the master branch.

 ## Iteration 0
 Initial functional demo release.
 The player can: